How to Feel Better on Your Period: 9 Ways That Help

 Here is the quick list, with the how-to underneath.

 Bring the heat.
 A heating pad or hot water bottle relaxes the muscles behind your cramps, and it is the most reliable, side-effect-free option there is.
+The NHS lists a heat pad or hot water bottle on your tummy among its first suggestions for period pain.
+It works just as well for lower back pain during your period, not only belly cramps.
 Heat first, everything else second.

 Beat the bloat.
 Bloating is one of the most annoying period symptoms.
 Easing off salt, drinking more water, and moving gently all help.
 We go deep on how to get rid of period bloating in its own guide.